Moltke-class battlecruiser: Service history

+Moltke

 Moltke replaced the armored cruiser Roon in I Scouting Group on 30 September 1911.
 On 19 April 1912, Moltke and light cruisers Stettin and Bremen departed Germany for a goodwill visit to the United States, and arrived on 30 May.
 In early July, Moltke escorted Kaiser Wilhelm II's yacht to Russia.
 Once the ship returned, the commander of I Scouting Group made Moltke his flagship—a role in which she served until Rear Admiral Franz von Hipper transferred his flag to the newer battlecruiser Seydlitz on 23 June 1914.
+During her pre-war years, Moltke generally spent each year on a routine training cycle that included training cruises in the North and Baltic seas, individual and unit exercises, and the annual fleet maneuvers held every August and September.